 The Chief Executive Officer is appointed by the Board of Directors and is vested with full powers to act on behalf of the Company in all circumstances.
-He exercises his powers within the limits of the corporate purpose and subject to the powers that the law expressly assigns to the Shareholders' Meeting and the Board of Directors.
+She exercises her powers within the limits of the corporate purpose and subject to the powers that the law expressly assigns to the Shareholders' Meeting and the Board of Directors.